vidardb/docs/docs/run_vidarDB_with_docker.md

-# Run VidarDB in Docker
+# Run VidarDB with Docker

-We can easily deploy VidarDB in a Docker container.
+We can easily deploy VidarDB with Docker.
 The following document will guide you to install and play with VidarDB in one minute.

 ## Requirement

-- Docker is the only requirement.
+Docker is the only requirement.
 Install it at [https://docs.docker.com/install/](https://docs.docker.com/install/) .

 ## Run a VidarDB's Docker container